 - Within iTunes, you need to go to Library -> Songs and then drag and drop your copied music files into this area.

 - Click on your iPhone within iTunes, click music and then enable the option that says "Sync music onto…" If you have just copied the music files from your Android, you should also enable Sync for the entire music library.

 Be aware that if you delete the files from your iTunes, you will also be removing them from your iPhone from the next time it syncs with your PC.
 You can continue to add more music that you have downloaded to your iTunes library, however.
 Then, you can connect your phone to your computer and sync it to transfer the music files onto your iPhone.
 The benefit of using downloaded music files is that they're accessible anywhere and don't require an internet or mobile data connection.

 The app market is what shaped the future of phones when the first iPhone was released.
 It is what makes our phones what they are today, so, understandably, you would like the apps from your Android on your new iPhone.
 If an application is available on both the Google Play Store and the Apple App store, then the Move to iOS application will automatically download them on your new iPhone when it is being set up.
-However, often, applications are published under slightly different names or by different publishers on different application markets, meaning it will be more difficult for them to be downloaded.
+However, applications are often published under slightly different names or by different publishers on different application markets, meaning it will be more difficult for them to be downloaded.

 You will need to mainly download these applications manually on your new iPhone.
 Also, it is more than possible that some apps won't be available on the App Store, due to stricter regulations from Apple when apps are being published.
 If it is incredibly necessary for you to have some applications, check if they're available on the app store before making the switch.
 As for the data within applications, this cannot be transferred either, unless a third-party backup solution is being used by the app.
 This is because most application data are stored locally and the way it is stored is different for iOS and Android devices.